 There is also an Essay in which we evaluate more recent Spiritual Paths, including Freemasonry, Humanism, Existentialism, Mormonism, Scientology, New Age Spirituality, and Postmodernism.
 (In fact, we talk a bit about Humanism and Postmodernism later in this Overview)

-The term G>O>D> is a restatement and correction of the more primitive mythical being known as God.
-Here in the third millennium, Western civilization has the language and knowledge to accurately describe G>O>D>.
+The term Continuing Creation is a restatement and correction of the supernatural mythical being/concept known as God.
+Today in the third millennium, Western civilization has the language and knowledge to accurately describe Continuing Creation.
 There are already millions of people who believe in God, but do not believe in the miracle stories of the Old Religions.
 In addition, a large percentage of these people do not believe that God is a person, or that “he” has personal, one-to-one conversations with individuals.
-These people already are, or are very close to being, Practitioners of Continuing Creation: The Growing> Organizing> Direction> of the Cosmos.
+These people already are, or are very close to being, Practitioners of Continuing Creation, which grows in the Direction of Complexity and Beauty.

-Today, many educated people do feel that the concept of G>O>D> is more meaningful than the older concept of God, but they continue to attend conventional churches out of tradition and a desire to belong.
+Today, many educated people do feel that the concept of Continuing Creation is more meaningful than the older concept of God, but they continue to attend conventional churches out of tradition and a desire to belong.

 In the Old Desert Religions (Judaism, Christianity, and Islam), God is seen as being like a man who possesses all power, all knowledge, and all presence everywhere (omnipotence, omniscience, and omnipresence).
 These Legacy Religions see God as a “top-down” Creator, who placed fully formed trees, lions, and humans on Earth.

-In contrast, Participants in G>O>D> understand that Creation takes place from the “bottom-up,” from the very simple to the exceedingly complex, over eons of time.
+In contrast, Participants in Our Way understand that Creation takes place from the “bottom-up,” from the very simple to the exceedingly complex, over eons of time.
 Only a few animals, and principally humans, have evolved the power to consciously and deliberately create new things.

 Believers in the Desert religions often have doubts about their faith, or crises of faith, because the stories they are asked to believe are so patently ridiculous.
 But the Path of Continuing Creation changes as verified human knowledge changes.
 Yes, our Path comes with questions built in, but we have no doubt about our method and direction; therefore, we minimize psychic suffering from doubt.

-G>O>D> is based on Nature, reason, and science and has no myths.
+Continuing Creation (CC) is based on Nature, Reason, & Science; and has no myths.

-- God is mythical person or mind; whereas G>O>D> is a set of natural processes.
+- God is a mythical person or mind; whereas Continuing Creation (CC) is a set of natural processes.

-- God can be alternately punishing or loving; but G>O>D> does not have a personality.
+- God can be alternately punishing or loving; but CC does not have a personality.

-- There is no personal God who listens to and talks to human beings; but holding an imaginary conversation can be an easy way to enter the flow of G>O>D>.
+- There is no personal God who listens to and talks to human beings; but holding an imaginary conversation can be a way to enter the flow of Continuing Creation.

-- Temples and Churches are houses of God; while schools, universities, and research institutes and Wikipedia are the houses of G>O>D>.
+- Temples and Churches are houses of God; while schools, universities, research institutes, and Wikipedia are the houses of Continuing Creation.

-- Many believers say that God intervenes in individual human lives; while G>O>D> affects individual lives only through the processes of physics, chemistry, biology, psychology, anthropology, sociology, and probability.
+- Many believers say that God intervenes in individual human lives; while CC affects individual lives only through the processes of physics, chemistry, biology, psychology, anthropology, sociology, and probability.

-Our posture as Agents of G>O>D> is not adoration from afar, but active participation.
-For us, a “relationship” with G>O>D> is a mutual interchange of knowledge and energy.
+Our posture as Agents of Continuing Creation is not adoration from afar, but active participation.
+For us, a “relationship” with CC is a mutual interchange of knowledge and energy.
 It is a two-way flow of contemplation, meditation, teaching, learning, appreciating, building, and growing.
-The Path of G>O>D> is well-suited to people who like to “get on with it,” and like to “try something reasonable and see if it works.”
+The Path of CC is well-suited to people who like to “get on with it,” and like to “try something reasonable and see if it works.”

 The Practice of Continuing Creation in Theological Terms

-The Book of G>O>D> has a number of important forerunners.
-(See Appendix to AAC – “Forerunners of the Book of G>O>D>.)
+The Book of Continuing Creation has a number of important forerunners.
 Among these are Deism, Pantheism, and Process Theology.
-Our Path of G>O>D is similar to, but not the same as these four theologies:
+Our Path of the Growing, Organizing, Direction is similar to, but not the same as these four theologies:

-- Deism: God / G>O>D> created the natural laws, but does not supervise how it all works out.
+- Deism: God / CC created the natural laws; but does not supervise how it all works out.

-- Pantheism: God / G>O>D> is present in all life forms, processes, and things).
+- Pantheism: God / CC is present in all life forms, processes, and things).

 - Humanism: Moving toward rationality, goodness, and justice for all humankind.

-- Process Theology: God is not the starting point of creation; God is the evolving end-point of creation.
+- Process Theology: God is not the starting point of Creation; the Growing, Organizing, Direction is the evolving endpoint of Creation.

-These and other predecessor philosophies are discussed in our Essays, Forerunners of the Path of G>O>D>, and The Way of Continuing Creation in Theological Terms.
+These and other predecessor philosophies and theologies are discussed in our Essay, Forerunners to Our Path of Continuing Creation

-he Practice of G>O>D> is a type of Process Theology, because we Followers hold that knowledge and technology progress over time.
+The Practice of Continuing Creation is a type of Process Theology, because we Followers hold that knowledge and technology progress over time.